Many people are avoiding the dentist, but if you’re not getting regular check-ups then more serious teeth issues can occur.

 Your gums may be puffy and red but they may not hurt.
 This could signify gingivitis, which is the early stage of gum disease.
 This will be noticed by your dentist as long as you attend regularly.

-You may just clean your teeth a bit more often or even use a breath freshener to cover up bad breath.
-In the long run this won’t do any good as the best remedy for this affliction is getting your dentist to remove all that build up of plaque and tartar.
+You might just clean your teeth a bit more often or even use a breath freshener to cover up bad breath.
+However, in the long run this won’t do any good.
+The best remedy for bad breath is getting your dentist to remove all that build up of plaque and tartar.
 It’s the bacteria forming in the plaque that releases an unpleasant smell which can be removed by regular cleaning by your dentist.

 6. Cavities need treating early

 If you don’t get plaque and tartar removed by your dentist, cavities are more likely to form unnoticed.
-A small cavity is easy to remedy but larger cavities are sometimes impossible to fill and may need longer and more expensive treatment like a root canal and crown.
+A small cavity is easy to remedy but larger cavities are sometimes impossible to fill.
+They may need longer and more expensive treatment like a root canal and crown.
 A 6 monthly dental check-up can sort these sorts of problems out before it’s too late.

 7. Tooth stains can be hard to remove